snivilised/li18ngo/resources/doc/i18n-README.md

 This does also have other implications.
 When using ___go-i18n___, do not define your own local package of the name `i18n` because that will cause a conflict with ___go-i18n___ which is defined using this package name.
 I have taken to using an alternative name of `locale` so that no conflicts occur.
 However, this is not mandatory because you can just use a different import alias, but this is just adding friction that is best avoided, particularly when authoring a library package to be consumed by third parties.

+## 📦 Install li18ngo

+li18ngo contains a helper program, ___lingo___ which provides facilities to assist and improve aspects of i18n curation.
+Currently, the command contains a ___sort___ sub-command; other sub commands may be added in the future.

+When extracting content, the resulting default active file (the one representing the native language _en-GB_) contains `i18n.Message` entries indexed by the message ID.
+However, they may not be in any particular order, probably just the order in which they are discovered by the ___go-i18n___ extract command.
+When working with large translation files, it really is unhelpful if the order of the messages is non deterministic.
+This is the raison d'etre of the lingo sort sub command, it will sort the json file by message ID.

+When the extract is run, the sort is invoked on the native active file `./locale/out/l10n/active.en-GB.json`.
+This means that before running the extract, the user needs to ensure that the `lingo` command is installed.

+From within `li18ngo`, the installation can be performed locally from the root directory using:

+> go install ./...

+From a foreign repo, when using `li18ngo` to develop translations for other packages, the installation can be completed by running

+> go install github.com/snivilised/li18ngo/cmd/lingo@latest

+When running the merge task, the sorted order will be maintained when creating the translation files, eg `translate.en-US`.

 ## 📁 Directory Structure

 The local directory structure is as follows: